Skarlso/doki/README.md

 ```

 It will automatically fetch the latest released tag and append the branch to it.
 This is the format used by `profiles`.
-These tags are pushed into on new commits so they are always up-to-date.
+New commits push into existing tags, keeping them always up-to-date.

 ### self update-check